 Sara B Cooper is an accomplished and experienced TV writer and producer with over 30 years in the industry writing for standout shows like THE X-FILES, CHICAGO HOPE, HOUSE, and HOMICIDE: LIFE ON THE STREETS.
 Over her storied career, Sara has learned from and worked with TV icons like Chris Carter, David E. Kelley, Tom Fontana, David Mamet, and Eric Roth.
 Beginning her writing career on science fiction shows like STAR TREK: THE NEXT GENERATION, Sara has been able to pivot to other genres like police procedurals, medical dramas, and even feature films like LARA CROFT: TOMB RAIDER with Angelina Jolie.
 Sara continues to write and consult on many TV projects in both the U.S. and Canada and serves as a writing coach and mentors young writers through the WGA and WGC.
 Sara's deep experience writing characters, producing character-driven television shows and coaching newer writers to find their own voice has given her valuable knowledge in the art of character development, as well as useful tools and shortcuts any writer can apply to their own project.
 Full Bio »

-Having a great idea to turn into a television series or feature is one piece of the writing process.
-And you likely have a great idea.
-But introducing characters into your world, characters with layers and depth and nuances and flaws, is a huge piece of the writing process that sometimes goes unchecked.
-Character flaws are diminished or underserved.
-Backstories aren’t fully explored.
-Or relationships between characters aren’t developed to their highest potential.
+Having a great idea for a television series or movie is one piece of the writing process.
+But introducing characters into your world, characters with layers and depth and nuances and flaws, is a huge piece of the writing process that often missed.
 Whether you're a new writer or someone that's more experienced, creating grounded and believable characters can always be challenging.
 Yet if you can clear this hurdle and paint fantastic characters, it’s no holds barred.

 There can be something very intimidating about creating people out of nothing and building your story's characters from scratch.
 In the real world, people are complicated, nuanced, and hard to fully nail down or encapsulate.
-Yet creating an incomplete representation of a person and a less-than developed character is instantly noticeable to the audience, and of course to decisionmakers and actors who might be considering your script.
-Learning to create players with separate agendas, quirks, fears, and passions is vital to creating an exciting script and memorable characters, but it can be incredibly difficult.
+Yet creating an incomplete representation of a person and a less-than developed character is instantly noticeable to the audience, and of course to decision makers and actors who might be considering your script.
 It's a process that would be a lot easier with a shortcut, and a spelled out guide for how to develop your own story's characters.
-Believe it or not, though, this kind of already exists.
+Believe it or not, though, this writing hack already exists.

 Sara B Cooper is an accomplished and experienced TV writer and producer with over 30 years in the industry writing for standout shows like THE X-FILES, CHICAGO HOPE, HOUSE, and HOMICIDE: LIFE ON THE STREETS.
 Over her storied career, Sara has learned from and worked with TV icons like Chris Carter, David E. Kelley, Tom Fontana, David Mamet, and Eric Roth.
 Beginning her writing career on science fiction shows like STAR TREK: THE NEXT GENERATION, Sara has been able to pivot to other genres like police procedurals, medical dramas, and even feature films like LARA CROFT: TOMB RAIDER with Angelina Jolie.
 Sara continues to write and consult on many TV projects in both the U.S. and Canada and serves as a writing coach and mentors young writers through the WGA and WGC.
 Sara's deep experience writing characters, producing character-driven television shows and coaching newer writers to find their own voice has given her valuable knowledge in the art of character development, as well as useful tools and shortcuts any writer can apply to their own project.